 2022 VCE VET Laboratory Skills program booklet (docx - 124.53kb).

 The program booklet should be read in conjunction with the

 Scored assessment is available for MSL30118 Certificate III in Laboratory Skills.

 Students wishing to receive an ATAR contribution for VCE VET Laboratory Skills must undertake scored assessment.
-This consists of three coursework tasks, worth 66 per cent of the overall study score, and an end-of-year examination which is worth 34 per cent of the overall study score.
+This consists of three coursework tasks, worth 66% of the overall study score, and an end-of-year examination which is worth 34% of the overall study score.

-Scored assessment is based on the units 3 and 4 sequence of MSL30118 Certificate III in Laboratory Skills.
+Scored assessment is based on the Scored Units 3 and 4 sequence of VCE VET Laboratory Skills.